The Last Bastion of the Living

 One of Ms. Frater‘s talents is in scene-setting.
 The opening scene in this book is visceral and left no doubt in my mind what kind of zombie story this was going to be.
 Maria is shown to be a woman determined to do what needs to be done and yet shaken by that very duty, a woman who is, in fact, normal, no superhero.
 Facing her is a horror we hope we’ll never have to confront but the roiling, endless wave of the Scourge is so vivid that I completely understood Maria’s moment of paralysis.

 Not all is doom and gloom, though, as evidenced by our brief introduction to Chief Defender Dwayne Reichardt.
-The touch of humor in his first remark to Maria is a welcome break in the nightmare and a peak at what kind of person he is.
+The touch of humor in his first remark to Maria is a welcome break in the nightmare and a peek at what kind of person he is.

 I liked the liaison that developed between Maria and Dwayne.
 They’re a sort of May-December couple but it works because they have their war experience in common and I appreciated the way Ms. Frater didn’t make her readers suffer through the agonies of a budding relationship but plopped us right in the middle of it.
 They have to deal with the realities of life, though, chief of which is the near-certainty that humanity has no long-term future.